Contact Me

 While not a comprehensive study, I did a very quick back of the envelope experiment to see what this would be like.
 I fetched the top 400 Web pages, as ranked by Alexa.
 Similarly, I got a bunch of 400 blogs (from the Buzzmetrics dataset) and cached their homepages as well (wget -p <url>).
 Following is a graph that compares the sizes of the homepages from the two datasets.

-Looks like the size of a blog is "on an average" is larger than the size of a regular Webpage suggesting that a good deal of the increase in the size of a Webpage could be due to Social Media content.
+of a regular Webpage suggesting that a good deal of the increase in the size of a Webpage could be due to Social Media

 I think a more detailed study here would be insightful.